-- Feb 2013: The first WNR starts with 140 runners.
+- Feb 2013: Petzl agrees to provide some prizes & the first WNR starts with 140 runners.
 The main event is interesting!
 And is won by Mike Robinson in a time of 1:26:07 after the leaders take a slight detour!
 Horsemeat is found on UK supermarket food shelves.
 Barack Obama starts his second term as President.
 The organisers decide to repeat the WNR.

 - March 2014: Oscar Pistorius goes on trial.
 Ceri is forced to step in as King of the Night after the KOTN is unwell and sets the existing record of 1:08:37.
 The women’s race is won by Miriam Quick in 1:36.51.
 It’s wet underfoot but reasonably mild.
 There are 210 runners.

 - Jan 2015: James Green wins in 1:10:09.
 Tom Allan the KOTN finishes 3rd.
 There are 202 racers.
 Elizabeth Dyson sets the women’s record of 1:21.02.
 There is snow and blizzards on the moor.

 - Jan 2016: Night running starts to become vaguely popular.